Rewind789/wanderer-archive/other/chatnames.md

 135. Then give it a good name then - Donal T
 136. A good name then - Kiefer Y
 137. ⊡ - donal T
+138. [box with dot inside].exe has stopped working - Ethan T